 Adapting to life after a brain injury is challenging.
-Acadia makes it easier, helping the individuals we serve enhance their abilities and expand their potential to live, work and function as independently as possible.
-Our services include day treatment and residential programs tailored to each patient that provide both group and individual support and instruction.
+Acadia makes it easier, helping the individuals we serve enhance their abilities and expand their potential to live, work and function as autonomously and independently as possible.
+Our services include day treatment and residential programs tailored to each participant that provide both group and individual support and instruction.

-ACADIA is committed to providing personalized, comprehensive and flexible programs and services which meet the specific needs of each participant.
+ACADIA is committed to providing person-centered, comprehensive and flexible programs and services which meet the specific needs of each participant and supports their right to control their own daily activities.
 The emphasis on individualization and continuity of care enables individuals to move through the program at their own pace.
 The appropriate continuum of care is identified at the time of referral and continues throughout ACADIA's programming.

 Individuals seeking services at Acadia are carefully assessed to determine whether or not enrollment at ACADIA is appropriate and if so, what type of services will be needed.
 Duration of programming will vary depending on the needs of the individual and availability of funding.